Jajapran/Jajapran/README.md

 ### Hi!
+I'm Zhafran, A fresh graduate in Information Systems from Brawijaya University with a strong interest in fields related to data processing, data analysis, data visualization, and artificial intelligence.
+Skilled in data processing tools such as Microsoft Excel, SQL, and Python, supporting work in these fields.
+Highly motivated, a fast learner, reliable, and flexible, with strong attention to precision and a willingness to learn new things and opportunities for self-development.
 <!--
 **Jajapran/Jajapran** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.